 So it’s better to attack the longer tail, lower competition search keywords first

 SEMRush has a featured called “Keyword Difficulty,” which tells you about the competitiveness of a given keyword.

 To find the keyword difficulty, enter the keyword you want to rank for in SEMrush search bar like this:

 Then, head over the left menu, and click on “Keyword Difficulty“.

-Here you can see the keyword we entered has a keyword difficulty of 75%, a very high value-
+You can see the keyword we entered has a keyword difficulty of 75%, a high value-

 If you click on the keyword difficulty percentage, you will see the top 10 pages that rank for it with their respective domain strength.

 As you can see, many high-authority sites rank for this keyword.